- Jake Owen - Days of Gold (Lyric Video)

 - Jake Owen - Steal My Kisses (Audio)

-When plans for a professional golfing career were derailed by injury, country songwriter Jake Owen picked up a guitar and never looked back.
-A native of Vero Beach, Florida, Jake and his fraternal twin, Jarrod, grew up in the Florida sun playing sports like baseball and football before Jake turned to golf and Jarrod to tennis.
+When plans for a professional golfing career were derailed by an injury, country songwriter Jake Owen picked up a guitar and never looked back.
+A native of Vero Beach, Florida, Owen and his fraternal twin, Jarrod, grew up in the Florida sun playing sports like baseball and football before Jake turned to golf and Jarrod to tennis.

-This motivated Jake even more to follow his new dream of becoming a singer, eventually causing him to skip out on his remaining college classes -- only nine credit hours remained on his English and political science degree -- and head to Nashville.
-He constantly wrote songs in his Bellevue apartment, and a chance lunch meeting had producer Jimmy Ritchey (Clay Walker, Mark Chesnutt) befriending the young musician.
+This motivated him even more to follow his new dream of becoming a singer, eventually causing him to skip out on his remaining college classes -- only nine credit hours remained on his English and political science degree -- and head to Nashville.
+He constantly wrote songs in his Bellevue apartment, and a chance lunch meeting found producer Jimmy Ritchey (Clay Walker, Mark Chesnutt) befriending the young musician.

-For over a year, the two wrote songs together, including a track called "Ghost" (also co-written by Chuck Jones) that Kenny Chesney almost wound up recording -- the track would later be included on Jake's own album.
+For over a year, the two wrote songs together, including a track called "Ghost" (also co-written by Chuck Jones) that Kenny Chesney almost wound up recording -- the track would later be included on Owen's own album.
 Eventually, his friendship with Ritchey led to a meeting with Sony/BMG Nashville and resulted in a record contract for the determined 24-year-old, who already had his album basically finished.

 His debut, Startin' with Me, appeared in summer 2006 on RCA, spearheaded by the single "Yee Haw."
-As the song climbed higher in the charts, Jake supported the record on the road opening for Kenny Chesney.
+As the song climbed higher in the charts, Owen supported the record on the road by opening for Kenny Chesney.
 In 2007, the title track ballad became the album's second single, reaching number six and spending a whopping 35-plus weeks on the Billboard country charts.

 "Don't Think I Can't Love You" appeared in the summer of 2008, heralding the release of his second full-length, Easy Does It, in February of 2009.
 Easy Does It spawned a number two hit in "Don't Think I Can't Love You," and "Eight Second Ride" peaked at number 11 in early 2010.

 He delivered his third album, Barefoot Blue Jean Night, in the summer of 2011.
-Barefoot Blue Jean Night was his biggest hit to date, launching number one country singles in its title track and "Alone With You."
+Barefoot Blue Jean Night was his biggest hit to date, launching number one country singles in its title track and "Alone with You."
 As the summer of 2012 wound to its end, he released the Endless Summer EP; the collection of four new songs came out that September.